MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 ### Why don’t I see the cloud flow designer with Copilot in my Power Automate experience?

-- Check if the environment you’re using is in the United States region.
+- Check if the environment you’re using, is in the copilot available region in the table above in this doc.
 Your Microsoft Power Platform admin can help review and verify the region.
-- Ask your admin if they've requested Microsoft Support to disable the cloud flows designer with Copilot.
+- Ask your admin if they've requested Microsoft Support to disable the Copilot, if the region is supposed to enable copilot by default.
-- Ask your admin if they've turned on copilot in your tenant/environment.
+- Ask your admin if they've enabled copilot by toggling on 'Allow data movement for generative AI features' from PPAC. https://learn.microsoft.com/en-us/power-platform/admin/geographical-availability-copilot

+### How do I enable copilot ?

+Admins can enable copilot for an environment from PPAC by consenting to data movement.
+More details here: https://learn.microsoft.com/en-us/power-platform/admin/geographical-availability-copilot

 ### How do I disable the cloud flows designer with Copilot?